JuliaAI/MLJ.jl/doc/glossary.md

 training.
 Generally, there are two training arguments for supervised models, and just one for unsuperivsed models.

-In additioin machines store "report" metadata, for recording algorithm-specific statistics of training (eg, internal estimate of generalization error, feature importances); and they cache information allowing the fit-result to be updated without repeating unnecessary
+In addition machines store "report" metadata, for recording algorithm-specific statistics of training (eg, internal estimate of generalization error, feature importances); and they cache information allowing the fit-result to be updated without repeating unnecessary